Skip to main content

 This model complex would be Sunset’s last in Livermore.

-1974 ad showing couples biking in Shadowbrook, Livermore — a symbol of Sunset’s suburban dream
+1974 newspaper ad showing couples biking in Shadowbrook, Livermore — a symbol of Sunset’s suburban dream

 Annotated aerial map showing the boundaries of the Shadowbrook neighborhood in Livermore.